mrpurplenz/Polish/README.md

 MP_BIT_LVL containing an integer representing the bit level at which the feature should be displayed when zooming in from infinity

-MP_NAME containing NOT THE LABEL OF THE FEATURE but the name of the attribute which contains the lable you wish to display for that feature or MP_LABEL containing the name of the feature (not yet implimented)
+MP_LBL containing LABEL OF THE FEATURE  you wish to display for that feature NB this difffers from the older MP_NAME attribute referncing another attribute to contain the name.
+MP_NAME i sno longer implimented

 MP_DTA_LVL contains an integer representing the bit level at which the feature should cease to display when zooming in from infinity

 MP_TYPE containing a string of the polish type code to use in the output file

 I have added a list_polish_attributes function so you can see what attributes will be parsed by the plugin.
-However at this stage only those attributes given above will be parsed and output to polish format.

-You can see the attributes that I will eventually export to with
+You can see the attributes that are exported with

 	import os
 	from qgis import utils